Xstrata woos waverers over Glencore deal

 "It is a reasonable set of numbers, maybe slightly disappointing.. but it looks like they will meet their full year targets," Analyst Andy Davidson at Numis said.

-Nickel rose 8 percent year-on-year to 26,381 tonnes over the quarter.
-Zinc, in which Xstrata will become the world's top player after the merger and which is expected to be a focus for antitrust authorities, was flat, with output at 239,983 tonnes.
+Nickel rose 8 percent year-on-year to 26,381 tons over the quarter.
+Zinc, in which Xstrata will become the world's top player after the merger and which is expected to be a focus for antitrust authorities, was flat, with output at 239,983 tons.

 Xstrata Zinc said separately that it was accelerating production from its Lady Loretta zinc-lead-silver underground mine and extending the life of its Handlebar Hill operation in Queensland, boosting annual zinc production by 5 percent.